-Ada Christian Middle School consists of students and teachers in grades six–eight.
+Ada Christian Middle School consists of students and teachers in grades five–eight.
 The middle school is committed to the following principles of effective middle school instruction:

 - Nurture each child as uniquely made in God's image